 6. St Croix Eyecon Spinning Rod

 The St Croix Eyecon is specifically designed for Walleye fishing.
-This is a top quality rod and should be seriously considered as an option.
-It is made from Premium quality SCII graphite which makes it very lightweight to fish with while also having the strength to handle any walleye you hook.
+This is a top quality rod and should be considered an option.
+It is made from Premium quality SCII graphite which makes it very lightweight to fish with and has the strength to handle any walleye you hook.

 The other components are also extremely high quality with fuji reel seats, Kigan 3D guides, aluminum oxide rigs, and cork handle with EVA trim.

-The graphite makes its action very fast with high sensitivity so you can feel strikes more easily.
+The graphite makes its action very fast with high sensitivity so you can easily feel strikes.

 If you have the budget then give this rod a closer look.